 There are still bugs

 Curl and libcurl keep being developed.
-Adding features and changing code means that bugs will sneak in, no matter how hard we try not to.
+Adding features and changing code means that bugs will sneak in, no matter how hard we try to keep them out.

 Of course there are lots of bugs left.
 And lots of misfeatures.